isumizumi/isumizumi.github.io/README.md

 > People are like books.
 > Each is unique, like me!

-> I'm happy to be unique!
+> Unique is my middle name.

 # Keep contact!